top of page

 ☑️ Staff Visual Presentation

-Name badges, uniforms, even how the front desk is organized - these details matter more than you might think.
-Patients notice everything, especially in healthcare settings where they're already paying attention to cleanliness and professionalism.
+Name badges, uniforms, and front desk organization matter more than you think.
+Patients notice everything in healthcare settings.

 • Appointment reminder cards